Amankrah/e_squared/backend/README.md

 # E² Backend

+**PROPRIETARY SOFTWARE - © 2024-2025 E² Trading Platform.
+All Rights Reserved.**

+*Unauthorized copying, modification, or distribution is strictly prohibited.*

+---

 A high-performance Rust backend built with Actix Web, featuring comprehensive trading strategy management, exchange integrations (CEX & DEX), and advanced backtesting capabilities.

+## ⚠️ Disclaimer

+This software is for educational purposes only and does not constitute financial advice.
+Cryptocurrency trading carries substantial risk.
+Users are solely responsible for their trading decisions.

 ## Features